Kinto/kinto/docs/tutorial.rst

     possible to get started with *Kinto*.

-    Please do not hesitate to :ref:`give us feedback <contributing>`, and if you are interested to improve it, join us!
+    Please do not hesitate to :ref:`give us feedback <contributing>`, and if you are interested in making improvements, you're welcome to join us!